tradingview-pine-seeds/docs/repo.md

 ## Add data files

 - Upload CSV data files to the `data/repo_name` directory.
-- Upload a JSON character description file to the `symbol_info` directory.
+- Upload a JSON symbol description file to the `symbol_info` directory.

 ## Check the data upload